 Colonel Buck's Recurring Tombstone Stain

 Passersby are often keen to point out the oddly-shaped mark, resembling a leg, that stains the tomb of this former Justice of the Peace.
-Rumor has it that Colonel Buck ordered a witch burned at the stake.
-Allegedly, her leg rolled out of the fiery blaze, and, in retaliation, the witch put an eternal curse on Buck's final resting place.
-The truth to the story lies in the persistence of the stain: the tombstone has reportedly been scrubbed thoroughly several times, but the leg-shaped stain continues to reappear.
+That's because rumor has it that Colonel Jonathan Buck ordered a young woman be put to death for practicing witchcraft.
+Allegedly, her leg rolled out of the fiery blaze, and, in retaliation, the witch put an eternal curse on Buck's final resting place in Bucksport, Maine.

-Reptiles in the Sewers
+Reptiles Living in City Sewers

-It just depends on what century we're talking about.
+It just depends on what century we're talking about, here.
 In the early 1900s, it wasn't unheard of for wealthy New Yorkers to bring baby Floridian alligators back to the Big Apple to keep as pets.
 When they decided their pets weren't quite as cute as they'd hoped, they supposedly flushed them down the toilet.

-Neil Armstrong’s Bungled Moon Landing Speech
+Neil Armstrong Bungling the Moon Landing Speech

-That pivotal moment for all of humanity, when Americans became the first people to ever step foot on the moon?
+That pivotal moment for all of humanity, when Americans became the first people to step foot on the moon?
 Yeah, of course that was scripted.
-But the quotation that we all know and love is not verbatim what astronaut Neil Armstrong was supposed to radio back to Earth.
+But the quotation that we all know and love is not what astronaut Neil Armstrong was supposed to radio back to Earth.
 We all know the phrase as, "One small step for man, one giant leap for mankind."
 But he was meant to say, "One small step for a man, one giant leap for mankind."
 Apparently, after listening to the recording of himself, Armstrong admitted to misspeaking the line.

-The Government Stole Dead Children
+The Government Stealing Dead Children for Science

 You know how sometimes the water at your hotel just tastes downright disgusting?
 Well, it's not entirely outside of the realm of reason that there might be a dead body floating in the water supply, contributing to the less than desirable taste.
 At least, that's what happened at a Los Angeles hotel in 2013.
 After several days of guests complaining about a terrible smell that emanated anytime they turned on the shower—not to mention the terrible taste when they tried to brush their teeth—management checked the water tank on the hotel roof and found the body of 21-year-old Elisa Lam floating inside.
 Her body was estimated to have been in the tank for two weeks.

-Murderers in the Medicine Cabinets
+Murderers Entering Apartments Via Medicine Cabinets

-Right after a family purchased their dream home in New Jersey, a stalker calling himself "The Watcher" barraged them with a series of letters, claiming, among other things, that his own family has "watched" the house for generations.
+Right after a family purchased their dream home in New Jersey in 2014, a stalker calling himself "The Watcher" barraged them with a series of letters, claiming, among other things, that his own family has "watched" the house for generations.
 The letters also inquired about when the family would be filling the house with "young blood."
 While it's unclear if there's any truth to what was substantiated in the letters, it was enough to scare the parents and their three young children out of moving into the house.

-The Underground City
+The City Beneath the City

 The House at the Bottom of the Lake

-The Entire Town at the Bottom of the Lake
+And the Entire Town at the Bottom of the Lake

 It's no Atlantis, but it's probably as close as America is going to get to the Underwater City of myth.
-In the 1940s, an entire (evacuated) town in Georgia was purposefully flooded with gallons of water in order to build what is now known as Lake Lanier.
+In the 1940s, an entire (evacuated) town in Georgia was purposefully flooded with water in order to build what is now known as Lake Lanier.
 The entire community, including a racetrack, was submerged by the lake-building project.

-Recognizing a Cadaver
+Medical Students Recognizing a Cadaver